AICONSlab/novas3d/docs/before_install.md

 NOVAS3D is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 You should have received a copy of GNU General Public License v3.0 along with HippMapp3r.

 The code is released for academic research use only.
-For commercial use, please contact [maged.goubran@sri.utoronto.ca](mailto:maged.goubran@utoronto.ca).
+For commercial use, please contact [matthew.rozak@mail.utoronto.ca](mailto:matthew.rozak@maul.utoronto.ca).